BivinSadler/MSDS-6373-Time-Series/Project/ReadMe.md

-# Project Info for Summer 2020.
+# Project Info for Summer 2021.
-The Google Doc Link is on the Wall
  The Project description is posted in this folder!